megaman009/threeamigos-devops-assignment/NARRATIVE_REPORT.md

 - Industry standard approach

 **Downside:** Relies on external service, but that's acceptable for this project.

+### 5. Account Deletion (Why it’s done server-side)

+The brief requires that customers can request account deletion.
+For this project I implemented deletion of the Auth0 user using the Auth0 Management API.

+- The frontend calls a protected endpoint on the User Service.
+- The User Service (server-side) uses a machine-to-machine Auth0 app to delete the user.
+- The secret stays in the backend as an environment variable/Container App secret (not in the browser).

 ## DevOps Practices I Used